-The MAI SAWK used to be a practical arm extension, used by fishermen to pull boats towards them or by farmers to move bigger straw bales.
-Some clever Pahuyuth free warriors came up with the idea to turn this every day tool into a mighty shield for close-combat.
+The MAI SAWK was originally a practical arm extension with which fishermen could draw boats or farmers move larger straw bales.
+Ingenious Pahuyuth Free-Warrior scame up with the idea of converting this everyday tool into a powerful melee shield.

-Pahuyuth shield-warriors are extreme close-combat fighters, who fear neither weapons nor ground-fighting.
-They usually have excellent defense skills and precise boxing and elbow-techniques, they can use with or without their shields.
+Pahuyuth Shield Warriors are extreme close-range fighters who fear neither weapons nor ground combat.
+They usually have excellent defensive skills and precise fist and elbow techniques that they can use with or without weapons.